-Heated Floor under Vinyl
+Heated Floor under Vinyl and LVT

 Vinyl flooring and luxury vinyl tiles (LVT) including Amtico and Karndean ranges are well-suited for use with underfloor heating.